25 Agile metrics and measurements - Measure one damn thing!

 So let’s take a look at what typical agile metrics exist and to what extent they correlate with the most important outcome that your agile transformation is about: customer benefit.

-Agile metrics that matter - a ranking
+The most important agile metrics - a ranking

 You can find a table above with the agile metrics that matterwithin scaled agile frameworks and agile transformations.
 I ordered them by five areas, five goals that you generally want to reach through your agile transformation: